+Independent Tester:

-- Independent Tester: A tester that is not a part of the development team. - G.6.2.3 The Lab Manager (or delegate) shall be responsible for managing the NIST issued key and for ensuring correct usage of the ACVP server. - G.6.2.4 The Cryptography SME and Tester shall have basic knowledge, experience, and training, in FIPS approved and NIST-recommended cryptographic algorithms and shall have a working knowledge of the test harness and ACVP service.
+A tester who is not a part of the development team.

+G.6.2.3 The Lab Manager (or delegate) shall be responsible for managing the NIST-issued key and for ensuring correct usage of the ACVTS Demo and ACVTS Production servers.

+G.6.2.4 The Cryptography SME and Tester shall have basic knowledge, experience, and training, in FIPS-approved and NIST-recommended cryptographic algorithms and shall have a working knowledge of the test environment and ACVTS services.